nkgithub01/Amorus/README.md

   <li> The strength of interaction between users it determined by a linear regression model for each user that outputs a compatability score </li>
   <li>The interactions from each user propagates throughout the graph (person A becomes friends with person B via common friend C) </li>
   <li> Since love/amor spreads like a virus, the overall app is a blending of the words amor and virus -> <strong><em>Amorus</em></strong> </li>
+  <li> Through modeling this spread, Amorus is able to determine the chance of meeting soulmates (Those with a high compatability score determined by Lin Reg) </li>
   </ul>